sagargandhi1901/DSA-Java/README.md

 Day 8  : Started problem-solving with optimized solution - count factors, check prime, sum of first n natural and whole numbers, floor and ceil of a number, difference of product and sum of digits

-Day 9  : Arrays introduction, basic problems on array - sum of array elements, max element, swap index values, reverse array
+Day 9  : Arrays introduction, basic problems on array - sum of array elements, max element, swap index values, reverse array, largest number at least twice

-Day 10 :
+Day 10 : Problems on array - reverse some part of array, rotate array elements k times, atleast one number greater that itself, two sum